threefoldtecharchive/info_manual3/wiki/faq/faq_temp2.md

 <li><a href="#faq?id=in-a-nutshell-what-can-be-said-of-the-threefold-team">In a nutshell, what can be said of the Threefold team?</a></li>
 <li><a href="#faq?id=what-is-the-mission-of-threefold">What is the mission of Threefold?</a></li>
 <li><a href="#faq?id=does-threefold-have-any-partners">Does Threefold have any partners?</a></li>
-<li><a href="#faq?id=what-are-the-priorities-of-threefold-the-three-p-of-threefold-threefold-is-a-planet-first-project-what-does-it-mean">What are the priorities of Threefold (the Three P of Threefold)?
-Threefold is a Planet first project, what does it mean?</a></li>
+<li><a href="#faq?id=what-are-the-priorities-of-threefold-the-three-p-of-threefold--threefold-is-a-planet-first-project-what-does-it-mean">What are the priorities of Threefold (the Three P of Threefold)? / Threefold is a Planet first project, what does it mean?</a></li>
 <li><a href="#faq?id=i-want-to-farm-tft-with-a-3node-what-are-my-choices">I want to farm TFT with a 3node.
 What are my choices?</a></li>
 <li><a href="#faq?id=i-want-to-buy-a-certified-3node-server-from-a-reliable-source-who-are-threefolds-partners-offering-certified-3nodes">I want to buy a certified 3node server from a reliable source.
 Who are Threefold's partners offering certified 3nodes?</a></li>
 <li><a href="#faq?id=i-want-to-help-build-the-new-internet-how-can-i-become-a-threefold-certified-3node-partner">I want to help build the new Internet.
 How can I become a Threefold certified 3node partner?</a></li>